 Merchant cash advances are fast becoming an important source of short-term lending for small businesses.
-With traditional bank loans becoming harder to come by, especially for small businesses, people are having to look for alternative funding in order to invest in new equipment, stock and staff, as well as any other investment opportunities that may arise.
+With traditional business finance becoming harder to come by, especially for small businesses, people are having to look for alternative funding in order to invest in new equipment, stock and staff, as well as any other investment opportunities that may arise.

-Cash advances are simple; a business will lend the money and then repayment of the loan is recurred via a percentage of credit card transactions each week/month.
-They may feature steep interest rates and fees, but are becoming more popular due to the fast approval rates, quick and simple applications and a quick turnover from approval to funds landing in an account.
+Cash advances are simple; a business will lend the money and then repayment of the loan is made via a percentage of credit card transactions each week/month.
+They may feature steep interest rates and fees, but are becoming more popular due to the fast approval rates, quick and simple applications, flexible repayments and a quick turnover from approval to funds landing in an account.

 Can cash advances hurt your credit score?